-Sleeping pills are drugs designed to help you fall and stay asleep.
+Sleeping pills are drugs designed to help you fall asleep and calm your mind.
 Sleeping pills achieve this by sedating your central nervous system.
-These pills are dangerous because they are potentially addictive.
+These pills are dangerous because they are potentially addictive and have serious side effects.
 Some common names for sleeping pills are Downers, Tranks, Benzos and Candy.
 If you are currently abusing sleeping pills, please contact us right away for treatment.

-The most likely reason you start taking this drug is because you are having trouble sleeping.
-Insomnia is one of the most common sleep disorder complaints in adults.
+The most likely reason you start taking this drug is because you are having trouble sleeping,anxiety,stressed.
+Insomnia is one of the most common sleep disorder complaints among adults.
 It affects up to 30% of people over the age of 40.
-Trying to get sleep without success is not only distressing but can have adverse effects on your mental and physical health.
-But, once you have used the drug to help you fall asleep, you may become dependent upon it.
-If you continue down this path, you may find it impossible to fall asleep without the drug.
+Trying to get sleep without success is not only distressing but can have adverse effects on your mental, physical and psychological health .
+But, once you have used the drug to help you fall asleep, you may become dependent upon it using it every time as a rescue to get you sleep.
+If you continue down this path, you may find it impossible to fall asleep without the drug leading to more stress.